 Compensation cost is recognized on a straight-line basis over the vesting period and is net of estimated pre-vesting forfeitures of 10% for both periods.
 The estimated forfeiture rate is based on future forfeiture expectations.
-At December 31, 2021, the weighted average grant date fair value for options issued subsequent to January 1, 2006 was \$792.10.
-The Company expensed \$21,874 thousand and \$0.1 million in compensation expense related to the stock options for the years ended December 31, 2021 and 2020 respectively.
-As at December 31, 2021, there was nil of unrecognized compensation expense related to the stock options granted subsequent to January 1, 2006.
-For both the twelve month periods ended December 31, 2021 and 2020, the Company recognized no compensation expense for share options with an exercise price less than the market value of the underlying common shares on the date of the grant.
+At December 31, 2022, the weighted average grant date fair value for options issued subsequent to January 1, 2006 was \$799.71.
+The Company expensed nil and \$21,874 thousand in compensation expense related to the stock options for the years ended December 31, 2022 and 2021, respectively.
+As at December 31, 2022, there was nil of unrecognized compensation expense related to the stock options granted subsequent to January 1, 2006.
+For both the twelve-month periods ended December 31, 2022 and 2021, the Company recognized no compensation expense for share options with an exercise price less than the market value of the underlying common shares on the date of the grant.